 - Choosing your crops & varieties

 - Creating your sowing & transplanting schedule

 If you’ve grown food previous seasons you’ll want to create a seed inventory.
 You can use one of our free seed inventory spreadsheets.

 To figure out what to grow it helps to know what you purchase and eat the most of.
 You also need to know what can be grown in your climate and whether you have the space to grow those crops.
 Make a list of crops that you buy and eat the most of, and then check your local hardiness zone to know how many frost free dates you have to work with.

 Once you know what crops to grow and can grow you’ll need to select your varieties.
 This can be a tad daunting!
-If you head to your local garden centre they will often have a great selection.
+If you head to your local garden center they will often have a great selection.
 If you start browsing through the seed catalogs you’ll have even more choices!
 You might end up like me trying to grow 7 varieties of radishes or 12 peppers in one season, however many of you will not have the garden space to get too crazy with the seed and variety selection.

 I encourage you to try new varieties every year to discover new tastes & so you know which ones work for your climate.